Experienced Charlotte NC Family Law Attorney

 Domestic Violence Protective Orders

 When you or someone in your home is in danger of violence from another person within your home, it is important that you seek safety as soon as possible.
 As soon as you are in a safe location, call our law firm for help in filing a domestic violence protective order.
 This civil order is a type of legal protection that prohibits the abusive party from harassing you or interfering with your business, traveling to your place of residence or work, and more.
-A domestic violence protective order can also give you temporary custody of your children, and may require your spouse to temporarily pay spousal or child support as well.
+A domestic violence protective order can also give you temporary custody of your children and may require your spouse to temporarily pay spousal or child support as well.

 There are two types of domestic violence protective orders in North Carolina: an ex parte order, which is a temporary protective order, and a final domestic violence protective order, which is also known as a restraining order.
 Our attorneys can help you to understand what actions may warrant a domestic violence protective order, how to file a petition for a domestic violence protective order, and advise you in regards to other legal actions that you may consider taking (i.e. filing for divorce, etc.).

-Dealing with family law matters on your own can be complicated, time consuming, emotional, and confusing.
+Dealing with family law matters on your own can be complicated, time-consuming, emotional, and confusing.
 With many aspects of the law to consider, and with many things that can go wrong, having a legal professional on your side is the best way to ensure that your family law issue is resolved in your favor.

-The family law lawyers at Remington & Dixon, PLLC, will answer all of your toughest legal questions.
+A family law attorney at Remington & Dixon, PLLC, will answer all of your toughest legal questions.
 If you are not sure how your family law matter should proceed, we can advise you on everything that you need to know.
 From helping you to file the right documents with the court to advocating on your behalf during a family law hearing, we promise to be by your side.